microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/chunked-forest/README.md

 Implementation of Forest using chunks.
 Optimized for small memory footprint and fast loading of chunked node data.

+In this context, chunks are contiguous parts of the tree which get stored together in some data format.
-Uses multiple chunk formats to optimize for different cases.
+Multiple chunk formats will be used to optimize for different cases.
-Chunks are ref counted to allow for copy on write, but optimized to mutate in place when a chunk only has a single user.
+Chunks are copy-on-write, but optimized to be mutated in place when a chunk only has a single user (detected using reference counting).
-This allows for efficient closing of forests, without major performance overheads for non cloning sceneries.
+This allows for efficient cloning of forests, without major performance overheads for non-cloning scenarios.

 ## Status